msmapricot/erefdoc/docs/infrastructure.md

 NetworkService from the dropdown menu associated with this radio button.
 After approving this selection, the Identity column of the application pool
 .NET v4.5 will show NetworkService.
 This is important!
 The next section shows how to create user NetworkService in the database.

-## SQL Server Express
-The desktop version of Eref makes use of a SQL Server Express to store information about referrals.
-Installing SQL Server 2016 Management Studio (SSMS) from Microsoft causes SQL Server Express to be installed as well.
-The download is large and the installation from the download takes some time.
-Just accept all the defaults.

-The SQL Server Express database for Eref was created by executing the SQL query

-    create database ErefDB

-executed inside of SQL Server Management Studio.
-With this database selected in SSMS, there are two SQL queries that need to be executed to enable IIS to talk to SQL Server.
-The first query is

-       CREATE USER [NT AUTHORITY\NETWORK SERVICE]
-       FOR LOGIN [NT AUTHORITY\NETWORK SERVICE]
-       WITH DEFAULT_SCHEMA = dbo;

-This query creates the database user NT AUTHORITY\NETWORK SERVICE.
-The second query is

-      EXEC sp_addrolemember 'db_owner', 'NT AUTHORITY\NETWORK SERVICE'

-This query grants user NT AUTHORITY\NETWORK SERVICE the necessary permissions to communicate with IIS.
-These same two queries also need to be executed in the AppHarbor database to prepare it to communicate with IIS.
-See below for information about the AppHarbor deployment of Eref.

 ## Git for Windows
 Visual Studio 2015 (Community Edition) comes with built-in support for GitHub.
 A new project can be added to Git source control on the desktop by simply